Fahdshema/Multi-AI-agents-Orchestration-Porject/README.md

 SurfAi is an intelligent and lightweight web automation engine that harnesses AI to interpret natural language instructions and automate web interactions using Playwright.
 It seamlessly integrates large language model capabilities with browser automation to execute complex tasks.

-The groundbreaking innovation lies in its integration as a tool within AutoCodeAgent, enabling the execution of even more sophisticated tasks.
+The groundbreaking innovation lies in its integration as a tool within  IntelliForge AI – Autonomous Multi-Agent System for Intelligent Code Generation, enabling the execution of even more sophisticated tasks.
 SurfAi allows users to navigate web pages, interact with them, extract information, and visually analyze images, ultimately delivering a structured output for the next tool in the complex task workflow.

 ## Video Demo
 Discover the capabilities of SurfAi: